isaact-dev/audio-sequencer-tool-for-godot/README.md

-# Godot Audio Sequencer Tool
+# # Audio Sequencer Tool for Godot

 A standalone Godot editor plugin project for building a reusable sequencer tool.